How to earn money reviewing music and fashion on Slicethepie

 First things first – click here to register for your Slicethepie account.

-Once your account is activated, you'll have to answer a few questions before you can start reviewing - what kind of TV shows and music genres you're in to.
+Once your account is activated, you'll have to answer a few questions before you can start reviewing, like what kind of TV shows and music genres you're interested in.

-Once you've opened your account you're ready to start earning straight away.
-Make sure you use the email address associated with your PayPal account otherwise they can't pay you!
+Then, after opening your account, you're ready to start earning straight away.
+Make sure you use the email address associated with your PayPal account because, otherwise, they won't be able to pay you.

 Write a review

-You'll be shown a trailer promoting the TV series or a video advert, and while watching you use a slider on the side of the screen to express your opinions.
+You could be shown a video advert or a trailer promoting a TV series and, while watching, you'd use a slider on the side of the screen to express your opinions.

-If you like what you see you slide it up to the happy face, if you're not enjoying it you slide it down to the sad face.
+If you like what you see, you slide it up to the happy face.
+And, if you're not enjoying it, you slide it down to the sad face.
 If you don't move the slider for a while, the video will stop and you'll be reminded to keep moving it – which can be annoying if you really love (or really hate) the entire thing.

-Try to put your personal preferences to one side though.
-There's no good saying you don't like the action show because you don't like action; you have to be objective.
+Try to put your personal preferences to one side.
+It's no good saying you don't like a video about an action show simply because you don't like action; you have to be objective.

-Music reviews work in pretty much the same way as TV show reviews, minus the slider.
-You'll be given a track to listen to, and although they can be quite long, you only have to listen to the first 90 seconds before you submit your review.
+Music reviews work in pretty much the same way as advert reviews, minus the slider.
+You'll be given a track to listen to and, although they can be quite long, you only have to listen to the first 90 seconds before you submit your review.

-Again, you have to write a few sentences discussing the vocals, composition, arrangement, rhythm, production quality etc, rate it out of 10 and say whether you would add it to a playlist or not.
+You then need to write a few sentences discussing the vocals, composition, arrangement, rhythm, production quality, etc. and rate it out of 10, adding whether you would add it to a playlist or not.

 Try to always bear in mind the commercial potential of a track when you review it, too – could it be a chart hit?

-Money earned for your reviews will be added to your account balance, which is displayed in the top corner of the screen at all times.
+Money earned from your reviews will be added to your account balance, which is displayed in the top corner of the screen at all times.

-As soon as you've earned a minimum of $10, you'll be able to withdraw your earnings straight to PayPal.
-It can take up to five days for the payment to come through as the Slicethepie team will check your reviews before paying out.
+As soon as you've earned a minimum of $10 (around £8 – £9), you'll be able to withdraw your earnings straight to PayPal.
+It can take several days for the payment to come through as the Slicethepie team will check your reviews before paying out.

 It's a fun way to earn some money, but Slicethepie is never going to make you a millionaire.
 Exactly how much you can earn depends on your star rating.